prakharmrsl/easypcceo.github.io/pages/game-hosts/dayz/dayz.md

   </tr>
 </table>

-## DayZ Standalone Modded Server Hosting

-{% include host-havoc.html %}
+{% include gtx-gaming.html %}

-If you’re looking for a server with great support, then [Host Havoc](/game-hosts/host-havoc/) is an excellent choice.

-This provider offers DayZ servers starting 20 slots for $18.50 a month, increasing up to 80 slots.
-They have 11 servers across North America and Europe, including one in Oceania.

-Mod installation is a relatively simple [process](https://hosthavoc.com/billing/index.php/knowledgebase/215/How-to-install-mods-on-your-DayZ-server.html){: target="_blank"}.
-Simply gather mod ID’s from the Steam workshop, then input them into the server control panel’s Workshop Mod Handler.
-A couple more steps, and installation is finished.

-Host Havoc also offers free DDOS protection and a 72-hour money back guarantee if you’re not totally satisfied.

-Their service is also great, with an average response time of under 15 minutes.
+You might not want to settle for just any server rental.
+If you’re looking for blazing speeds, then GTX Gaming offers high performance servers to meet your needs.

+Every one of their game servers uses SSD’s, and 90% utilize i7 4.2 GHz processors.
+If you’re not satisfied, they offer a 24-hour refund policy.

+A 10-slot server costs $12.50 a month, with the ability to increase up to 127 slots max.
+Additionally, GTX Gaming offers over a dozen servers on all continents besides Antarctica and Africa.

+Mod installation is reasonably easy as well, involving downloading mods through the Steam Workshop in the server game panel.

+If the server’s stock performance isn’t enough for you, upgrades are available for the RAM, CPU clock speed and priority, and SSD.
+You can even upgrade your support ticket priority to VIP status.

 <div class="buttons-wrapper">
-  <a target="_blank" class="left-button cta-button buy-button" href="https://hosthavoc.com/billing/aff.php?aff=1379">Rent a Server</a>
+  <a target="_blank" class="left-button cta-button buy-button" href="https://www.gtxgaming.co.uk/clientarea/aff.php?aff=1612">Rent a Server</a>
-<a class="right-button cta-button learn-button" href="/game-hosts/host-havoc/">Read Review</a>
+<a class="right-button cta-button learn-button" href="/game-hosts/gtx-gaming/">Read Review</a>
 </div>

 ## DayZ Server Hosting PC